-Muscular origins of TMJ pain show 2 main muscles that can can form areas of strain with referred pain.
+Muscular origins show 2 main muscles that can can form areas of strain with referred pain.
 The “x” shows the area of strain and the red indicates the areas of pain referral.
 Click on the pictures to make larger.

 |The masseter muscle can have areas of strain that result in restriction of jaw opening (trismus).
 Tinnitus may be associated with areas of strain in this muscle and is usually one sided.
 Development of strain in the masseter muscle can be from jaw clenching, sucking the thumb late in childhood, chewing gum habitually, clamping of the jaws on a pipe or cigarette holder, biting off thread by a seamstress, cracking nuts or ice between teeth, poor occlusion of teeth, prolonged dental procedures, emotional tension and referred pain from neck muscle strain of the sternocliedomastoid.||The temporalis muscle can have areas of strain that result in a headache that is felt widely throughout the temple, along the eyebrow, behind the eye and may cause pain in the upper teeth.
 Development of strain in the temporalis muscle can result from occlusal imbalance, clenching of the teeth, direct trauma from a fall on the head, impact from a golf ball or baseball, or by a car accident, excessive gum chewing, a cold draft over the muscle.
 Restriction of jaw opening, but not as much as with the masseter.|

-Determining the level of jaw restriction in TMJ pain.
+Determining the level of jaw restriction with TMJ.

 The Three-knuckle Test.
 The fully opened jaw should admit the first three knuckles of the non-dominate hand in individuals with normal joint and bone structures and without areas of muscles strain.
 With areas of strain in the masseter muscle, usually only 2 knuckles can be admitted.
 If there are areas of strain in the temporalis muscle, usually only 2 and a half knuckles can be admitted.
 Grating or popping sounds during this test may indicate TMJ joint problems and require expert examination.